BadgerOps/scripts/README.md

 # random_scripts
-random scripts, duh.
-They're probably not useful for you.
-Or maybe they are?
+Just a collection of random scripts.
+Likely not useful for anything...

 You don't want these scripts.
 I wrote them to make my life easier and they'll probably do nothing to your box, OR they'll bork your box.
-You have been warned.
-Highly unlikely I'll accept pull requests unless of course they actually make my life easier. <3
+Good reference material maybe?
+Thats why I put them here.
+So I could reference them.
+Like a git-blog-post. <3